2-1-1 Information

 Founded by award-winning speaker and author Chantal Sicile-Kira, this online source for information and training on Autism and ASD offers advice for raising children and teens with ASD and invaluable resources for the transition to adulthood.

-Works to improve the quality of life of those with disabilities and chronic care conditions by providing education, peer support and resources to family caregivers.
+Works to improve quality of life of those with disabilities and chronic conditions by providing education, support and resources to family caregivers.

-Dr. Bruce Perry’s site translates emerging findings about the human brain and child development into practical implications for the ways we nurture, protect, educate and heal children.
+Dr. Bruce Perry’s site translates findings about the human brain and child development into practical implications for the ways children are nurtured, protected, educated and healed.

-Quarterly meetings with interesting speakers and Facebook support group for parents of children with special needs who do not know the etiology of their child’s condition or illness.
-Fun activities for children are available while the parents meet.
+Meetings with interesting speakers and Facebook support group for parents of children with disabilities who do not know the etiology of their child’s condition or illness.
+Fun activities for kids while parents meet.

-Online group of researchers, families and youth, clinician partners and national organizations, working to assess and improve coordinated care and health systems for youth with special health care needs.
+Online group of researchers, families, clinicians and national organizations working to improve coordinated care and health systems for youth with special health care needs.

-Family Support Network across the lifespan: information, resources and referrals, education and social events, advocacy and public policy initiatives.
-Specialized services: peer/parent support, pre/postnatal consults, family support groups (English/Spanish), social groups and lending library.
+Family Support Network offering information, education, social events, advocacy, public policy initiatives, pre/postnatal consults, support groups (English/Spanish) and lending library.

 International charitable organization devoted to providing opportunities for children with physical disabilities.

-Community-based collaborative agency, staffed by parents and professionals, providing families of individuals with special needs information, education and support.
+Community-based collaborative agency, staffed by parents and professionals, provides families with information, education and support.
 Resource library, parent groups, referrals and information about court-ordered parenting classes.
 Services and supports are offered in English and Spanish.

-National organization and network of families with special healthcare needs and disabilities that promote partnerships with families, including those of cultural, linguistic and geographic diversity, to improve healthcare systems for children.
+National organization and network of families with special health care needs or disabilities that promote partnerships to improve health care systems for kids.

 Monthly support group for Filipino-American families.

-Provides support in San Diego and Imperial Counties for individuals with developmental disabilities and their families, in the form of affordable housing access and development when available, micro-enterprise job development and creation, emergency assistance, and scholarship opportunities for students entering the field of developmental disabilities.
+Provides support for individuals with developmental disabilities (DD) and their families, in the form of affordable housing, micro-enterprise job development, emergency assistance, and scholarships for students entering the DD field.

 Faith-based nonprofit dedicated to growing a thriving community where families with children of all ages with special needs can get connected, be encouraged, and find hope for the road ahead through resources, events, monthly support groups and more.